ChrisNick92/deep-audio-fingerprinting/README.md

 # deep-audio-fingerprinting
 A repository for my MSc thesis in Data Science &amp; Machine Learning @ NTUA.
 A deep learning approach to audio fingerprinting for recognizing songs on real time through the microphone.

+### Thesis pdf

+The pdf file of the thesis can be found via the following link: <a href="https://dspace.lib.ntua.gr/xmlui/bitstream/handle/123456789/59099/Nikou_DSML_Thesis.pdf?sequence=1&isAllowed=y"> Audio Signal Processing and Audio Fingerprinting: Implementing a Music Recognition System</a>

 ## Live Demonstration

 Below you can see a live demonstration of the music recognition system in a query length corresponding to 5 sec.
 We use "sequence search" to predict the time offset of the query also.
 The database consists of ~26K songs and ~2M fingerprints in this case.